Samsung/ONE/docs/runtime/training_cnn_on_mnist.md

 # Training a simple CNN model on MNIST using ONERT

-Let's train a simple neural network for MNIST dataset using ONERT.
+Let's train a simple neural network on MNIST dataset using ONERT.

 ## Prepare dataset